 What causes Anxiety?

 The causes of anxiety vary from person to person and may depend on age, occupation, family history and other social and environmental factors.
-For instance, the greater fears of not succeeding in the highly competitive modern markets is strongly correlated with millenials.
+For instance, the greater fear of not succeeding in the highly competitive modern markets is strongly correlated with Millenials.
 For older generations, the lack of social support or meaningful friendships in old age can be a cause of distress and hence are more prone to alarming levels of anxiety.
-However, there are still many general causes to anxiety:
+However, there are still many general causes of anxiety:

 - Environmental Factors: Stress at work, unstable relationships, or family issues

 - Genetic Factors: Individuals with a family history of anxiety disorders are more prone to developing anxiety disorders